6 Spring Things to Do Outdoors in Butte County

-Local favorites include the mild-but-beautiful Yahi Trail (one of the Butte County's trails worth traveling for), and the more moderately challenging Upper Bidwell and South Rim trails in Bidwell Park.
+Local favorites include the mild-but-beautiful Yahi Trail (one of the Butte County's trails worth traveling for), and the more moderately challenging Annie Bidwell Trail and South Rim Trail in Bidwell Park.
 If you fancy a short drive, just outside of county limits is the eponymous Black Butte Lake Trail.
 But Little’s favorite—like many other Chicoans—is the North Rim Trail, starting at Horseshoe Lake and trekking to the park boundary, walking among the flowers.

 “Hard to believe something like that sits in Chico,” he says.
 “The farther you get from the parking lot, the more alone you are.
 Most good trails are like that.”

 Tour a Winery or Brewery

 If you’re looking for a tasting or a brewery tour, Butte County will spoil you for choice, and it’s well worth extending beyond Chico city limits for that particular voyage (Sierra Nevada Brewery isn't going anywhere, after all).